Bangle

 A bangle is a traditionally rigid bracelet which is usually made of metal, wood, glass or plastic.
-These ornaments are worn mostly by women in the Indian subcontinent, Southeastern Asia, the Arabian Peninsula, and Africa.
-It is common to see a bride wearing glass bangles at weddings in India, Bangladesh, Pakistan, Nepal, Sri Lanka and in other Asian countries.
+These ornaments are worn mostly by women in India, Southeastern Asia, the Arabian Peninsula, and Africa.
+It is common to see a bride wearing glass bangles at weddings in India.
 Bangles may also be worn by young girls, and bangles made of gold or silver are preferred for toddlers.
 Some men and women wear a single bangle on the arm or wrist called kada or kara.

 Chooda is a kind of bangle that is worn by Hindu/Sikh Punjabi women on their wedding day.
 It is a set of white and red bangles with stonework.